itsantonle/itsantonle/README.md

 # Hi there! ૮ ˶ᵔ ᵕ ᵔ˶ ა

 It's nice to meet you!
 You can call me Anton 🐇🦄
-I'm currently working as a Graphics and Media Artist and studying Software Engineering.
+I'm currently working as a Graphics and Media Artist and Freelance Model Rigger!
+Currently in school studying Software Engineering.

 Need game assets?
 Need svgs or Figma related work?
 Please shoot me an email to see my portfolio or for a chat!